abdrahmansoltan/Learning-Notes/Computer Science/CS Fundamentals/3-Programming-Foundations.md

   print('Hello, world!');
   ```

-`note`
+- **Notes**:
-each language comes with strength and weaknesses
+  - each language comes with strength and weaknesses
   - the goal of theses languages to transfer this to Machine Language
   - Python is an interpretive language.
 This means we have to interpret it into machine code

+---

+### REPL

+It stands for `Read-Evaluate-Print-Loop`

+- It's a simple interactive computer programming environment that takes single user inputs, executes them, and returns the result to the user.
+- It's usually for quick testing and debugging of code (trying something out)
+- It's also known as an `interactive shell` or `language shell`
+- Notes:
+  - Usually it requires using semicolon `;` to execute the code, and if you don't use it, it will just print the result without executing it because it's waiting for more input.

 ---